oscbyspro/DiffableTextViews/README.md

 ### ProxyTextField

-A proxy that serves as the customization point.
+A customization point for the UITextField it is base on.

 # Styles